 The brain has 3 main parts:

 Cerebrum.
-This is the upper (supratentorial)part of the brain.
+This is the upper (supratentorial) part of the brain.
 It’s composed of the right and left halves (hemispheres).
-Functions of the cerebrum include: initiation of movement, coordination of movement, processing of vision and hearing, judgment, reasoning, problem solving, emotions, and learning.
+Functions of the cerebrum include: language (spoken and written), initiation of movement, coordination of movement, processing of vision and hearing, judgment, reasoning, problem solving, emotions, and learning.

 Cerebellum.
 This is the lower (infratentorial) part of the brain.
-It’s located at the back of the head.
+It’s located at the back of the head, just above the neck.
 Its function is to coordinate voluntary muscle movements and to maintain posture, balance, and equilibrium.

 Brainstem.
 The brainstem includes the midbrain, the pons, and the medulla.
 Functions of this area include: movement of the eyes and mouth, relaying sensory messages (hot, pain, loud, etc.), hunger, breathing, consciousness, cardiac function, body temperature, involuntary muscle movements, sneezing, coughing, vomiting, and swallowing.